ZhongQiangDev/P-NPR/README.md

-# P-NPR: Practical Neural Program Repair
+# P-NPR: Practical Neural Program Repair via Learning to Ensemble
-This is the artifact of our paper.
+This is the artifact of our paper "P-NPR: Practical Neural Program Repair via Learning to Ensemble".
 ## Dependency
 * Python 3.6.9
 * Pytorch >=1.11.0